haacked/haacked.com/_posts/archived/2004-02-07-the-life-of-a-digital-photo.aspx.markdown

 ---
 layout: post
-title: "The Life of a Digital Photo"
+title: The Life of a Digital Photo
 date: 2004-02-07 -0800
 comments: true
 disqus_identifier: 179
 categories: []
+redirect_from: "/archive/2004/02/06/the-life-of-a-digital-photo.aspx/"
 ---

 My latest tech toy is an HP Scanjet 5530 Photosmart Scanner (wow that's a mouthful).
 The defining feature of this scanner is the photo feeder built in.
 Simply add a pile of photos (around 24 max at a time) into the